yfelekis/yfelekis.github.io/_pages/about.md

 More information about my background can be found on my [CV](https://yfelekis.github.io/files/CV_Y_FELEKIS_page.pdf) *(last update: May 2024)*.

 Check [here](https://yfelekis.github.io/talks/) for upcoming talks!

-**I recently received the Placement Award for the Alan Turing Institute's Enrichment Scheme and starting in October 2024, I will be based at the ATI for the entire academic year!**

 Research Interests
 ======